Here you can learn more about the staff, Board, Honorary Presidents and the Poets Advisory Group of the Scottish Poetry Library.

 Jay WhittakerJay Whittaker is the author of the pamphlet Pearl (Selkirk Lapwing Press, 2005) and a full-length collection, Wristwatch (Cinnamon Press, 2017).
 Her poems have also been published by Envoi, Orbis, Frogmore Papers, amongst others.

-The SPL is piloting a new initiative designed for poets to share their ideas on how the library engages and works with poets across Scotland.
-Participants contribute topics for discussion in the meetings.
-Following the group’s meetings, detailed notes from the discussion are shared with SPL staff to be taken into account when determining and implementing SPL activities in line with the new business plan ambitions for 2018-21.
+The SPL Poets Advisory Group was established in December 2017 as a means for poets to share their ideas on how the library engages and works with poets across Scotland.
+Participants contribute topics for discussion in the meetings, and SPL staff may ask for the Group’s feedback on projects.
+Following the Group’s meetings, detailed notes from the discussion are shared with SPL staff to be taken into account when determining and implementing SPL activities in line with the business plan ambitions for 2018 to 2021.